doubletapjohn-cpu/Vince-s-external-memory/latin for new story.md

     Pugiones - Daggers or knives.
 This is a metaphorical term that can be used to describe breasts, comparing their shape to that of a dagger.

+Impudica - Impudica, which means "shameless," "immodest," or "unchaste."
     Globuli - Little balls or globes.
 This term can be used to describe breasts in a more colloquial or cruder context.